qiime2/dev-docs/README.md

+# This repository is no longer relevant

+**You should no longer refer to these docs as they have been succeeded by *[Developing with QIIME 2](https://develop.qiime2.org)*.**

+This repository contains the "old QIIME 2 developer documentation" for archival purposes.

+---

-# Welcome to the QIIME 2 developer docs! 👋
+## Welcome to the QIIME 2 developer docs!

 To contribute, follow these steps: